fizzbee-io/website/content/design/tutorials/quick-start.md

 ---
 ```

-Now, we have go the states modeled and started on the interactions.
-We now just need to fix
-what actually happens when gossipping.
+Now that we have the states modeled we can start to define what actually happens while gossipping.

 ## Translate Pseudo Code to FizzBee Statements
 It is time to fill in the logic of the `gossip` protocol in both the sending and receiving pairs.

 **Sender:**
-- Before sending its info, the sender should set its version to the cache.
+- Before sending its state, the sender should set its version to the cache.
-- On receiving, the receiving the response from the receiver, the sender should update its cache with the received version.
+- After receiving a response from the receiver, the sender should update its cache with the received state.

 **Receiver:**
-- On receiving the version from the sender, the receiver should update its cache with the received version.
+- On receiving the state from the sender, the receiver should update its cache with the received state.
-- And before sending the response, the receiver should set its version to the cache.
+- The receiver should then set its version to the cache and send its cached state as a response.

 In both the cases, the merge operation is selecting the maximum of its current cached version and the received version.